Chhotu065/TitanicSurvival_ModelPrediction/README.md

-# Titanic Survival Prediction using Random Forest
+# Titanic Survival Prediction using Random Forest Classifier

 ## Project Overview
 This repository focuses on predicting the survival of passengers aboard the Titanic using a **Random Forest Classifier**.
 The project leverages data preprocessing, feature engineering, and model tuning to achieve an accuracy of **82%** on test data, providing insights into the factors influencing survival.